 - A multi-modal serious game with intelligent virtual characters.
 A game for the training of social skills of police officers (improving their social awareness).
 Players of the game have to resolve a conflict with a group of loitering juveniles; they interact with virtual characters (the juveniles) in a 3D environment using a full-body immersive virtual reality system.

 - The Fun Robotic Outdoor Guide: turns autonomous outdoor robots into viable location-based service providers.

 - A tactile sleeve for social touch: What are the effects of mediated social touch?
 When two persons both wear a sleeve, a touch to the sleeve of one person is felt as a vibration on the sleeve of the other person.
 This way, the tactile sleeve for social touch enables two people to touch each other over a distance.

-- Mixed reality technology to enhance dining experiences: exploring the use of mixed reality technology to digitally (using visual, auditory, olfactory, and tactile stimuli) enhance the experience of consuming food and beverages.
+- Mixed reality technology to enhance dining experiences: exploring the use of mixed reality technology to digitally (using visual, auditory, olfactory, and tactile stimuli) enhances the experience of consuming food and beverages.